-Table 3 provides the estimates for the impact of minimum wages on the shares below various multiples of the federal poverty threshold.
+Table 2 provides the estimates for the impact of minimum wages on the shares below various multiples of the federal poverty threshold.
 For ease of interpretation, I report the estimates as elasticities β_c^{MR} and β_c^{LR} by dividing the sum of regression coefficients by the sample proportion under each cutoff; this is true both for the point estimate and the standard errors.
-I use eight different regression specifications that range from the classic two-way fixed effects model in column (1) to the most saturated specification in column (8) which includes (a) division-specific year effects, (b) state-specific recession-year dummies, and (c) state-specific linear trends.
-The six specifications in columns (2) through (7) exhaust all intermediate combinations of controls and provide us with evidence on how the inclusion of various types of time-varying controls affects the estimates.
+I show estimates using the specification which includes (a) division-specific year effects, (b) state-specific Great Recession-year dummies, and (c) state-specific linear trends.
+In Section 3.4, I show that the general findings of poverty reduction are robust to virtually all forms of controls for time-varying heterogeneity used in this literature, including the simple two-way fixed effects model.
+However, as I also show in Section 3.4, the saturated model performs the best in terms of falsification tests, which is why I use it as my preferred specification.